capactio/capact/docs/tutorial/mattermost-installation/README.md

     Use the ID from the previous step and fetch the TypeInstance value:
     ```bash
-    capact typeinstance get <type-instance-id> -ojson | jq -r '.[0].latestResourceVersion.spec.value'
+    capact typeinstance get {type-instance-id} -ojson | jq -r '.[0].latestResourceVersion.spec.value'
     ```

-1. Open the Mattermost console using the **host** you provided in the input parameters for Mattermost install Action.
+1. Open the Mattermost console using the **host** from the TypeInstance value, you got in the previous step.

     ![mattermost-website](./assets/mattermost-website.png)